 - c.
 Except where otherwise specified, all part-time faculty members will hold the title of Lecturer. - d.
 Retired faculty without Emeritus status, who continue to teach part-time, shall be identified by their last title followed by "retired" (e.g. Assistant Professor, Retired).
-Retired faculty with Emeritus status, who continue to teach part-time, shall be identified by their last title followed by Emerita/Emeritus of [discipline that was on their last contract prior to retiring]. - e.
+Retired faculty with Emeritus status, who continue to teach part-time, shall be identified by their last title followed by Emerita/Emeritus of [discipline that was on their last contract prior to retiring]. - c.
 Part-time faculty members in Nursing and Communication Disorders will hold the title of Clinical Instructor due to the clinical component of the position and to better reflect those responsibilities. - f.
-Graduate students who hold term appointments will have the title of Graduate Teaching and Research Assistant. - Administrative Personnel.
+Graduate students who hold term appointments will have the title of Graduate Teaching and Research Assistant.

+3. Administrative Personnel.
 The functions, titles, and status of administrative personnel shall be distinct and severable from their functions, titles, and status, if any, as faculty members.
 This includes, but is not limited to, the President, Executive Vice President for Academic Affairs and Provost, the Deans, Directors, Departments Chairs, other administrators of academic services, and coaches of intercollegiate athletics.

-- 4. Notice of Appointment.
-Each appointee to the faculty shall receive written notice thereof which includes the following information: - a.
+- a.
 Whether the position is tenured, tenure track, or term; - b.
-The duration of appointment for a term or tenure-track position and whether it is renewable/eligible for reappointment; and - c.
+The duration of appointment for a term or tenure-track position and whether it is renewable/eligible for rcappointment; and - c.
 For tenure-track appointments, notice of tenure requirements and a written copy thereof.